 - 1. By 2025, increase the number of teachers completing initial licensure in STEM fields by 10 percent. - 2.
 By 2020, 25 percent of Nevada's STEM teachers have participated in STEM-related, evidencedbased professional development. - 3.
-By 2020, proficiency on assessments in 5th and 8th grades, and the ACT will improve. - 4.
+By 2020, proficiency on state assessments and the ACT will improve. - 4.
 By 2020, at least 50 schools have received a Governor's STEM School Designation, or are progressing toward a Governor's STEM School Designation. - 5.
 By 2020, double the number of schools that require 3 years of science/4 years of math, double the number of elementary schools meeting national averages for time spent on science. - 6.
 By 2020, adopt standards in computer science.